 - Breaks down requests and pages by the hour for the past day.

-Due to the size of the stats page, this section is broken up slightly to review the various sections individually:
+Due to the size of the stats page, the visitor-based reports section is broken up slightly to review the various sections individually.

 - Organization Report